VishnuSivadasVS/Advanced-HttpURLConnection/README.md

  	implementation 'com.github.VishnuSivadasVS:Advanced-HttpURLConnection:1.2'
 	}
 ```

+If you are facing issue with sync just go to file, invalidate cache and restart.
+Also try clearing the build and rebuild the project.

 ## Methods and how to use them
 We have Two classes FetchData and PutData.
 Import the Library to your file first (In android studio paste the code and press alt + enter).
 ### Read Data From a URL - FetchData.class